Ulnar nerve entrapment

 What causes ulnar nerve entrapment?

-Treating ulnar nerve entrapment will typically include relieving the strain on the hand, as well as minimising the activity/movement that caused the condition.
-If it’s caused by using a mouse, you should see whether you can change the way you use the mouse or swap to an ergonomic mouse, such as RollerMouse.
+If it is caused by using a mouse, you should see whether you can change how you use the mouse or swap to an ergonomic mouse, such as RollerMouse.
 You may also have to take a closer look at your keyboard, as its tilt can be crucial for the strain on the wrist and fingers.
-In rare cases, the solution may be surgery.

 If the symptoms persist for more than three months, it will be time to consider surgery.
 The purpose of the operation is to give more space to the nerve so that it is no longer pinched and thus not exposed to pressure.